Stanley Holloway: Second World War and post-war

-On the outbreak of the Second World War in 1939 Holloway, who was 49, was too old for active service.
+On the outbreak of the Second World War in 1939 Holloway, who was 48, was too old for active service.
 Instead, he appeared in short propaganda pieces for the British Film Institute and Pathé News.
-He narrated documentaries aimed at lifting morale in war-torn Britain, including Albert's Savings (1940), written by Marriott Edgar and featuring the character Albert Ramsbottom, and Worker and Warfront No.8 (1943), with a script written by E. C. Bentley about a worker who neglects to have an injury examined and contracts blood poisoning.
+He narrated documentaries aimed at lifting war-time morale in Britain, including Albert's Savings (1940), written by Marriott Edgar and featuring the character Albert Ramsbottom, and Worker and Warfront No.8 (1943), with a script written by E. C. Bentley about a worker who neglects to have an injury examined and contracts blood poisoning.
 Both films were included on a 2007 Imperial War Museum DVD Britain's Home Front at War: Words for Battle.

 On stage during the war years, Holloway appeared in revues, first Up and Doing, with Henson, Binnie Hale and Cyril Ritchard in 1940 and 1941, and then Fine and Dandy, with Henson, Dorothy Dickson, Douglas Byng and Graham Payn.
 In both shows, Holloway presented new monologues, and The Times thought a highlight of Fine and Dandy was a parody of the BBC radio programme The Brains Trust, with Holloway "ponderously anecdotal" and Henson "gigglingly omniscient".